mhernandez721/CIS18B-S25-33479-Assignment3/README.md

 # How does it work

 This app can give you an account with an account number and allow you to widthdrawal and deposit money using a PIN number to secure your transactions.
+It uses custom exceptions and observers to log and protect the transaction and to prevent the app from breaking.